 Other Options for Understanding Adam and Eve

-Other Christian leaders (such as Billy Graham and Tim Keller) are open to models that see evolution as compatible with Adam and Eve as real historical people.
-In one version, John Stott suggests that God entered into a special relationship with a pair of ancient representatives of humanity about 200,000 years ago in Africa.
+Some Christian leaders (such as Billy Graham) are open to models that see evolution as compatible with Adam and Eve as real historical people.
+In one version, John Stott suggests that God entered into a special relationship with a pair of ancient historical representatives of humanity about 200,000 years ago in Africa.
 Genesis retells this historical event using cultural terms that the Hebrews in the ancient Near East could understand.

-While the de novo creation of Adam and Eve is not compatible with what scientists have found in God’s creation, the other views outlined here are consistent with both sound biblical interpretation and current scientific evidence.
+While the traditional de novo creation of Adam and Eve described above is not compatible with what scientists have found in God’s creation, other views, including those outlined above, are consistent with both sound biblical interpretation and current scientific evidence.
 Of course there is further theological work to be done on this and other important doctrines such as original sin.
 BioLogos is actively promoting dialogue and scholarship on this issue.
 While Christians may disagree about how and when God created the first humans, we can all agree that God made humanity in his image, all people have sinned, and that salvation is found in Christ alone.

-Adam and Eve are often seen as polarizing figures based on our answer to the following question: Do we understand the Bible's first couple as literal people or literary figures?
+Evolution and faith discussions quickly polarize on Adam and Eve: do we understand the Bible’s first couple as literal people or literary figures?
 Read More >

 Blog series: Interpreting Adam